 When you’re groggy from being sick and tired, it can be hard to measure out the proper doses of over-the-counter medicine.
 However, it’s more important now than ever that we all pay attention to giving ourselves and our children the right doses of acetaminophen.

-With three growing teens, the boys are at a greater risk of taking too much acetaminophen according to the latest research.
+According to the latest research, with three growing teens, the boys are at a greater risk of taking too much acetaminophen.
 Teaching the boys the importance of taking the right dosage is part of our top priority as parents.

 Know the Facts